Articles

 K9 Training Specialist

-Before determining what is the right age to start training a puppy, it is important to discuss the “Stages of Development” in a puppy’s life.
-The following four stages are widely accepted by most trainers, researchers and behaviorists.
+Before determining the right age to begin training a puppy, it’s important to understand the basic “Stages of Development” in a dog’s early life.
+The four stages below are widely accepted by trainers, researchers, and behaviorists.

-I’m here to tell you that if you find yourself in this situation, don’t take the easy way out!
+If you ever find yourself in that position, don’t take the easy way out.

 There are alternatives.